vega/vega-lite/site/docs/transform/aggregate.md

 ### Aggregated Field Definition for Aggregate Transform

-{% include table.html props="op,field,as" source="AggregatedFieldDef" %}
+{% include table.html props="op,field,as,aggregate_param" source="AggregatedFieldDef" %}

 Note: It is important you [`parse`](data.html#format) your data types explicitly, especially if you are likely to have `null` values in your dataset and automatic type inference will fail.